HannaVasylieva/recipe-app/README.md

 This is a simple Recipe Finder application built with React that allows users to search for recipes by ingredients.
 The application fetches recipe data from the Edamam API and displays it in a user-friendly format.

+## Demo

+Check out the live demo of the application [here](https://dancing-beignet-5dbeac.netlify.app/).

 ## Features

 - **Search Recipes**: Users can search for recipes by entering ingredients in the search bar.